folio-org/stripes-connect/doc/thinking-in-stripes.md

 * React state, which may be modified at any time using React's standard `setState()` method.
 This is typically how components keep track of UI elements such as query textboxes and filtering checkboxes -- see the React documentation on [Forms and Controlled Components](https://facebook.github.io/react/docs/forms.html).

+* Stripes-connect resources of type `local` (as opposed to `rest` or `okapi`).
+Changing these does not cause a change on a remote resource, only locally.
+They differ from the React state in that they are persistent across renderings of the same component: for example, is a UI module's search-term is held in a local resource rather than in React state, it will still be there on returning to that module from another one within the same Stripes application.

 * The present URL of the UI application, which typically carries state in both its path and its query: for example, the URL `/users/123?query=smith&sort=username` contains a user-ID `123` in its path, and a query `smith` and sort-specification `username` in query parameters `query` and `sort` respectively.

-  (At present, the URL is changed using the standard React Router method, `this.context.router.transitionTo(newUrl)`.
+  (At present, the URL is changed using the standard React Router method, `this.props.history.push(newUrl)`, or more often the stripes-components utility function `transitionToParams`.
 In future, this will probably done instead using mutators -- concerning which, see below.)

 Stripes-connect detects changes to the state, and issues whatever requests are necessary to obtain relevant data.
 For example, if the URL changes from `/users/123?query=smith&sort=username` to `/users/123?query=smith&sort=email`, it will issue a new search request with the sort-order modified accordingly.